-At almost USD$1 million a square meter, big jets are the world's most expensive real estate, surpassing London's "Billionaire's Row."
+At almost USD$1 million a square metre, big jets are the world's most expensive real estate, surpassing London's "Billionaire's Row."
 Little wonder then, that a row over elbow space is sharpening the latest contest between Airbus and Boeing.

 After years of scrapping over smaller, short-haul aircraft, the world's dominant plane makers are turning their attention to one of the most profitable, but risky, parts of their business, as Boeing moves to defend its popular 777 "mini jumbo" from the largest version of Airbus's brand-new A350.

 At stake is Boeing's dominance of orders for the largest twin-engined jets, driving growth and connectivity between continents.

 "It is the part of the market where the dollars are... and where airlines are able to differentiate and get a price premium for their services," said Jerrold Lundquist, managing director at the Lundquist Group, an aerospace consultant for 30 years.